TITLES AND

 "Run to Nowhere" part 1 (11/25/72):

-Lucy brings Joey, a runaway from Los Angeles, to the Holdens, where the family tries to make the distrustful boy feel comfortable, but he has some trouble learning ranch ways.
+Lucy brings Joey, a runaway from Los Angeles who had a narrow escape from a railroad trestle, to the Holdens, where the family tries to make the distrustful boy feel comfortable.
+He's just starting to relax when Lane and Andy chaff him about being a tenderfoot and then he overhears Keith talking to the police.
+Andy: Mark Miranda.
+Lane: Stuart Lee.
 Joey Greer: George Spell.

 "Run to Nowhere" part 2 (12/02/72):